FOREX-Euro gains foothold, eyes on ECB speakers

 Dealers said the market had calmed after a turbulent reaction to ECB President Mario Draghi’s statement last week that the bank was “comfortable” with easing monetary policy in June.

-Analysts pointed to appearances by some of Draghi’s colleagues - most notably Bundesbank chief Jens Weidmann - as possible sources of more clarity on whether the bank is really ready to act.
-The euro took a tiny dip after Austrian central bank chief Nowotny was reported as saying it would take more than a cut in interest rates to combat low inflation.
+Analysts said appearances scheduled by some of Draghi’s colleagues - most notably Bundesbank chief Jens Weidmann - might provide more clarity on whether the bank is really ready to act.

-The macroeconomic factors that have bolstered the euro this year have not disappeared, however, and few analysts were willing to stick their necks out and predict a further sharp fall for the currency.
+The macroeconomic factors that have bolstered the euro this year - to the surprise of many banks - have not disappeared, though.
+Few analysts were willing to stick their necks out and predict a further sharp fall for the euro.

 “If last week’s move was to fully discount a June easing of policy by the ECB, I think the risk is that the data and the comments from policymakers this week will be on the hawkish side,” said Adam Cole, global head of FX strategy with RBC Capital Markets in London.